 “Does this spark joy?” was the question that helped Marie Condo’s methods rise to pop culture prominence.
 Around me I noticed people responding by examining what was in their closets.
-I had already been thinking about closets because of what I was observing in my work investigating employee culture and collaboration.
-While Condo’s concept was a framework for re-assessing the true value of material possessions, I was on a parallel track: analogizing organizational phenomena to…things you would find in a closet.
-Shoes were on my brain!
+I had already been thinking about closets because of what I was observing in my work investigating organizational change, employee culture, and collaboration.
+While Condo’s concept was a framework for re-assessing the true value of material possessions, I was on a parallel track: analogizing organizational phenomena to items you’d find in a closet.
+For better or worse, with regard to organizational change, shoes were on my brain!
 Similar patterns, paradigms, and dynamics were revealing themselves repeatedly among employees in organizations of all types.
-It began to feel too familiar.
+The stories, symptoms, and effects became too familiar.

 Here is a peek into my closet of phenomena:

 Ruby Slippers.
 The best ideas for organizational change and hopefully… improvements often originate with your employees.
 Tap your “slippers” together three times and make your wish.
 Just like Dorothy in the Wizard of Oz did not know she had had the power all along to go home until Glenda the Good Witch intervened, the Ruby Slippers represent untapped power within.
 Tap your organizational heels together three times, your employees may be your hidden superpower.